yoshisuga/MAME4iOS/README.md

 ### Trigger buttons

-The trigger buttons are mapped to analog conrols and should be useful in assigning for pedal controls, for example.
+The trigger buttons are mapped to analog controls and should be useful in assigning for pedal controls, for example.

 ## Touch Screen Lightgun Support (new in 2018)